• Twitter

 UWCF has long worked with local health experts to identify the health services that would meet local, critical need and the specific assessments that would reliably measure the results of funded services.

-The focus of the initiative is to serve residents of Polk County without Healthcare Insurance/Coverage with incomes at or below 200% of the Federal Poverty Level.
 With this initiative, we are proposing to align community-wide efforts to achieve greater impact through collaboration through the following objectives:

 Prevention/Early Intervention